 The 41st Infantry was still in the open wood, and in front was a large cornfield.
 The Confederates were swarming through this, but their first line had spent its force and lost its formation.
 Close behind came the second line in perfect order.
 Van Cleve’s retreating regiments had broken up Hazen’s line as they swept through, but the 41st had kept in form by breaking to the rear to let the fugitives pass, as has been told.
 Wiley opened on the Confederate second line, with volleys by front and rear ranks, instantly checking the advance.
 But, it was soon apparent that the regiment was out-flanked.
 Shots began to come from the right rear.
 Then Wiley changed front to face to the right and sent a volley into the gathering enemy there.
 Then a change back, face the front and check the main advance.
 Never had the marvelous effect of volley firing been more clearly demonstrated; the fiery Confederates could not stand against it.
 The closed ranks of the 41st were in sharp contrast with the loose line in front and the wandering foes on the right.
 A hundred yards at a time, the regiment fell back while loading and easily held the enemy at bay.
 Then a commanding crest was reached, where a battery had taken post.
 Here it was proposed to stand, but the enemy did not come on.
 He was reforming his lines, as could be plainly seen from the crest.
 But night drew near, and the battle was over for the day.

 Much of the night was taken up with getting into a new position — slow and tiresome marching in the darkness.
 The next morning, before the enemy moved, the 41st was lying behind a barricade of rails and logs, an open field behind it.
 There were troops to the right and left, showing that a general battle line was posted.
-Rations were not abundant, and of water, there was none at all.
+Rations were not abundant, and there was none at all of the water.